xtvu2207/find_keyword_xtvu/README.md

 The `find_keyword_xtvu` function will generate the following three Excel workbooks (.xlsx):
 1. A file containing the results of the keywords found in the documents, with a name that can be defined by the `result_keyword_table_name` argument in the `find_keyword_xtvu` function.
 2. A file containing the contingency tables of keyword frequency in the documents, with a name that can be defined by the `freque_document_keyword_table_name` argument in the `find_keyword_xtvu` function.
 Each contingency table shows how many times each keyword was found in each document within a specific folder.
-These tables are saved in different sheets within a single Excel workbook, with each sheet representing a folder.
 3. A file listing problematic files, named `heavy_or_slow_df.xlsx`.